mattrufolo/NumericalLumiInversion/README.md

 ## Last example

 Unfortunately for a memory reason, I could not represent the most interesting and final result of the case with all the different emittances between axes and beams, even considering the luminosity measurement error.
-If the user is interested in doing that he can use ~20 CPUs to see the result himself.
+If the user is interested in doing that he can use ~20 CPUs to see the result.
 He has to run in the inv_gauss_tree_maker subfolder

 ```bash
 python 001_make_folders.py